libp2p/specs/relay/DCUtR.md

 bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].

+Implemntations SHOULD refuse encoded RPC messages (length prefix excluded) larger than 4 KiB.

-RPC messages conform to the following protobuf:
+RPC messages conform to the following protobuf schema:

 ```proto
 syntax = "proto2";